 Wednesday, December 10, 2025

-Police Enabled in Florida: A Case of Systemic Corruption
+Police Ignoring Laws in Florida: A Case of Systemic Corruption

 Systemic corruption means not only that a department or agency has an organizational culture that allows for and may even laud corruption, but also that a city hall, as well as larger jurisdictions such as member-states and even federal agencies may be enabling the corruption by looking the other way and even lying to cover-up the lower-level corruption.
 A study at Florida Atlantic University published in the Journal of Criminal Justice identifies 24 categories of police misconduct in Florida from 2012 to 2023.
 Even though it is tempting to highlight violent illegal acts by police employees, lying regarding criminal law and refusing to take reports of criminal activity may be more detrimental because such misconduct is probably more common than is the violent sort.
 If so, the extent of corruption and the underlying false sense of entitlement by police patrol-employees and even their supervisors may be vastly understated in the United States.

 The “24 categories of police misconduct” in Florida range “from assault/battery to weapons offenses, manslaughter, homicide, extortion and false statements/perjury (lying under oath).”[1]
 The results of the study state that “the most considerable incidence of police misconduct offenses was related to officer failure to report and perjury.”[2]
 The incidence of this type of corruption was higher than “sexual-related crimes” and “(d)rug and alcohol-related offenses.”[3]
-This means that the lying to citizens and refusing to their requests for reports to be made by the police employees is done by them when they are sober, which itself is telling as to whether police job-applicants are subject to any sort of psychological tests.
-At the very least, the propensity to bully should be assessed not only for non-supervisory patrol employees, but also the police managers/supervisors.
+The serial lying to citizens and refusing their requests for police reports reflects back on the faulty use of psychological screening on police applicants.
+The propensity to bully too is indicative that such screening has been substandard and therefore should be drastically fortified.

-The abject failure to apply psychological tests to personnel is clear from the case of the police department in Largo, Florida, which is located just north of St Petersburg and west of Tampa.
-In 2025, for example, personnel in that jurisdiction refused to take reports of fraud by one resident against another.
-“It takes several people to have reported a case of fraud for us to make a report” demonstrates not only corruption, but also such an irrational brazenness from which ongoing impunity can be inferred, for if no initial reports of fraud by a person are allowed, then it would be impossible to make a complaint after several other people have done so regarding the same person.
-Incredibly, that same police department still maintained publicly that reports of fraud are made to the police department.
+The police department in Largo, Florida, which is located just north of St Petersburg and west of Tampa, is a case in point.
+As of 2025 at least, police personnel who have taken oaths to enforce (and thus acknowledge) Florid law were to take reports of fraud.
+“It takes several people to have reported a case of fraud for us to make a report,” one police employee told me when I called to confirm the wayward policy.
+The statement demonstrates not only corruption, but also a sordid breach of rationality, for if no initial reports of fraud by a person against another are allowed, then it would be impossible to make a complaint after several other people have done so regarding the same culprit.
+Incredibly, that same police employee nevertheless maintained that in Florida, reports of fraud are made to the police local departments.

-That same department also claimed that landlords, including local individuals and property-management company employees, can enter rented residential space at any time for any reason because “there is no such thing as trespassing on a person’s own property.”
+That same squalid department also has a policy that landlords, including local individuals and property-management company employees, can enter rented residential space at any time for any reason because, as I heard when I called to confirm, “there is no such thing as trespassing on a person’s own property.”
 The department even lies to residents by claiming that neither the town nor Florida has any laws protecting tenants from what is in fact trespassing.
-The sheer extraordinariness of the lie should not be overlooked, for an brazen, hardened criminal mentality can be inferred by police employees who have sworn to uphold rather than ignore and lie about the law.
+The Largo police department took the decision to ignore section 82 of the Florida statutes, which stipulates the conditions under which a property-owner can enter leased premises.
+The sheer extraordinariness of the lie should not be overlooked, for a brazen, hardened corrupt mentality can be inferred, especially when wielded like a club by police employees who have sworn an oath to uphold rather than ignore and lie about the law.

 As for Florida’s Law Enforcement Agency, the official line is that there is no state-level agency in Florida that oversees local police departments; the internal affairs offices of local police departments are the only avenue for complaints.
 That such a pertainent agency can so easily be coopted by their “brothers in arms” opens up the ethical problem of a conflict of interest.
 The office of Lori Berman (D), Minority Leader of the Florida Senate, also insists that no state-level avenue for complaints by residents of local police corruption exists; only the towns and counties could take such complaints.
 In investigating this problem by speaking with one of Berman’s employees, I suggested that federal oversight of corrupt local police departments is also possible.
 The result was a patronizing, “Now let’s slow down,” reply.
 I had heard enough, so I called Congresswoman Anna Luna’s office, whose district includes corrupt Largo.
 I asked which office in the U.S. Department of Justice I could contact regarding a corrupt police department, but was told by one of Luna’s enabling employees, “We have nothing to do with the U.S. Department of Justice.”
 Enabling the corruption of a local police department is itself a corruption, as is lying about the oversight of federal agencies by the U.S. House of Representatives.